arnabsen1729/VideoSteg/README.md

 ### Pros:
 1. Large Amount of Information can be stored and shared because Video's have large number of frames.
 To give an idea, a 5min video has 300 frames.
 And if the video resolution is 480p (854x480) and is running on 30fps then it has 3689280000 pixels.
 If you use all the 3 channels you have 11067840000 bytes(11.06784 Gb ) of information.
 2. All you need to transfer is the index values and you can choose any video online.
+3. To decode the secret one needs to have both the video as well as the dictionary file.

 ### Cons:
 1. The size of the dictionary.csv is proportional to the length of the encoded has of the secret data.
 2. In any normal video there is usually not much distinction between different frames.
 The pixel data remains the same almost.
+As the result there is not much entrophy or randomness.

 This is just a concept, not at all a practically useful too.
 Please feel free to contribute.